nubergra/edem-mdc-azure/3-Processing/Exercise05/README.md

 ## **Objective**

 In this exercise, we will deploy an **Azure Container App** using a quickstart image.
 Then, we will automate the deployment with **Terraform**, using the image uploaded to **Azure Container Registry** in the previous exercise.
-The first two steps of the excercise will be a **guided exercise** led by the instructor.
+The first two steps of the exercise will be a **guided exercise** led by the instructor.

 ## **Steps**